nasa/Common-Metadata-Repository/browse-scaler/README.md

 # Building

-**NOTE**: because Sharp uses C++ extensions, it must be built in a docker container to run on AWS (unless your machine is also linux).
-If you are on a mac machine you may need to un-install sharp using: `npm uninstall sharp` and then re-install it using: `npm install --platform=linux --arch=x64 sharp`
+**NOTE**: because Sharp uses C++ extensions, it must be built in a Docker container to run on AWS (unless your machine is also linux).
+If you are using macOs you may need to un-install sharp using: `npm uninstall sharp` and then re-install it using: `npm install --platform=linux --arch=x64 sharp`

 You can do this by running `docker-compose up --build` from the `browse-scaler/src` directory.